- Coinbase vs Poloniex: Key Information

 and 68 More

-Coinbase & Poloniex – Complementary exchanges for different types of investors
+Coinbase & Poloniex – Complimentary exchanges for different types of investors

 Coinbase is many investors’ first experience with cryptocurrency since it’s perhaps the most user-friendly way to convert fiat currency to cryptocurrency.

 It features a simple user interface and accepts deposits in USD via ACH bank transfer, bank wire, or credit/debit card.
 In addition to its primary business of being a retail cryptocurrency exchange, Coinbase offers trading through its crypto trading platform, Coinbase Pro (formerly known as GDAX.)

 The Coinbase web page is simple and easy to use, which is perfect for users new to crypto investing.
 After signing up and verifying your email address and phone number, you have the option of either depositing USD to Coinbase or making direct purchases or BTC, ETH, or LTC.